 Mad Dogs and Englishmen

 English Harbour is a small but beautiful town to explore or to make a base for the bounty of events Sailing Week brings.
 The town and much of the surrounding area is all National Park and part of Nelson’s Dockyard, named after Admiral Horatio Nelson who served there while a captain in the British Navy.

-The dockyards is the only Georgian such structure around today.
+The dockyards are the only Georgian such structure around today.
 It is now home to the Antigua Yacht Marina.
 During Sailing Week it is where most of the nightly entertainment and events run.

 A perfect venue for the sailing soirees.
 One might wonder how much his lordship would appreciate Ky-mani Marley’s show but I for one enjoyed Bob’s son’s show set right up against the docked racers.